iov-one/docs/docs/iov-name-service/validator/00-testnet.md

 sidebar_label: Testnet
 ---

-## Apply to the validator program

-Before starting to setup your validator, please <a href="https://support.iov.one/hc/en-us/requests/new?ticket_form_id=360000417771" target="_blank">apply to the validator program</a> to open a channel of communication with IOV.
-At the end of the article, you will need to use this channel of communication to give us your pub_key so that we can upgrade your full-node to a validator.

 ## Familiarize yourself with Gitian

 Downloading and running a binary makes most sane people nervous.  <a href="https://gitian.org/" target="_blank">Gitian</a> introduces a level of trust for binary artifacts and is the <a href="https://medium.com/iov-internet-of-values/distribute-open-source-software-the-right-and-verifiable-way-fe12f58df062" target="_blank">distribution method</a> chosen by IOV and other blockchains including Bitcoin and <a href="https://medium.com/tendermint/reproducible-builds-8c2eebb9a486" target="_blank">Cosmos</a>.
 We'll use binaries built using gitian and systemd to drive the IOV Name Service blockchain.